GGn0/vaultwarden_backup/README.md

 **LAST_N_BCKUPS** sets the number of newest backups to keep.
 In this case, when the 10th backup has to be saved, the oldest one will be erased

-for other environmental variables to set, refer to the original [bitwardenrs/server](https://hub.docker.com/r/bitwardenrs/server) documentation.
+for other environmental variables to set, refer to the original [vaultwarden/server](https://hub.docker.com/r/vaultwarden/server) documentation.
-(for example, SIGNUPS_ALLOWED=false to disable logins or ADMIN_TOKEN=token to give access to the admin page)
+(for example, `SIGNUPS_ALLOWED`=false to disable logins or `ADMIN_TOKEN`=token to give access to the admin page)

 From the project directory it's possible to build the image with the following command:
 ```sh